 What’s the Most Common Cause of Drug Addiction and Abuse?

-When looking directly at the primary reasons that people begin abusing drugs or alcohol, the most common cause of abuse and addiction is a belief that using the drugs will make something better.
-Whether it’s a need to feel accepted that results in responding to peer pressure, a desire for excitement that drives experimentation, or some form of suffering that a person wants to cover up or medicate, people turn to drugs or alcohol because they feel that using these substances will help them deal with their problems.
+When looking directly at the primary reasons that people begin abusing drugs or alcohol, one common cause of abuse and addiction is a belief that using the drugs will make something better.
+Whether it’s a need to feel accepted that results in responding to peer pressure, a desire for excitement that drives experimentation, or some form of suffering that a person wants to cover up or medicate, many people turn to drugs or alcohol because they feel that using these substances will help them deal with their problems.

 One version of this cause is often referred to as self-medication.
 Self-medication as a major cause of substance use disorders is one of the primary theories being studied and discussed by addiction researchers and experts.